 Prerequisite(s): ST 625 and at least one other Business Analytics concentration course

-This course provides an opportunity for students to apply quantitative and data analysis skills in a live employment environment, serving as a quantitative analyst.
+Provides an opportunity for students to apply quantitative and data analysis skills in a live employment environment, serving as a quantitative analyst.
 With help from the internship coordinator, students identify a suitable internship and meet regularly with the internship coordinator.
 Students prepare a paper that discusses the internship experience and demonstrates at least one specific case analyzed during the internship period.
+The course can be used either as a Business Analytics concentration elective with permission of the Business Analytics coordinator or as a distribution elective.